Tooth Bonding An Overview

 Do you have a chipped, cracked, or broken tooth?
 You may want to consider tooth bonding.
 Tooth bonding is an effective, safe way to address minor cosmetic imperfections.
 With proper care and maintenance, a bonded tooth can last many years.
 However, if you would like a more permanent solution, such as dental crowns or porcelain veneers, we can alter your bonded tooth and place your desired restoration.

-Herndon, VA cosmetic dentist Dr. Mark Jefferies takes a comprehensive approach to your dental care.
+Cosmetic dentist in Herndon, VA Dr. Mark Jefferies takes a comprehensive approach to your dental care.
 If you would like to determine if tooth bonding can address your cosmetic concerns, visit our Herndon dental practice.

 When Is Bonding Used?